sammancoaching/website/society/events/open_ensemble_2023-06-21.md

 * Begin hosting an ensemble for your favourite open source project.

-This is an open ensemble hosted by [Emily Bache]({% link society/contributors/emilybache.md %}).
+This is an open ensemble hosted by [Emily Bache]({% link society/contributors/emilybache.md %}) and [Nitsan Avni]({% link society/contributors/nitsanavni.md %}).
 Fill in the form lower down on this page to sign up and receive a meeting link by email.

 This event is sponsored by [Bache Consulting](http://bacheconsulting.com) and is free to attend.